w3f/polkadot-spec/docs/chap-networking.md

 Each Polkadot Host node maintains an ED25519 key pair which is used to identify the node.
 The public key is shared with the rest of the network allowing the nodes to establish secure communication channels.

 Each node must have its own unique ED25519 key pair.
 If two or more nodes use the same key, the network will interpret those nodes as a single node, which will result in unspecified behavior.
-Furthermore, the node’s *PeerId* as defined in [Definition 34](chap-networking#defn-peer-id) is derived from its public key. *PeerId* is used to identify each node when they are discovered in the course of the discovery mechanism described in [Section 4.4](chap-networking#sect-discovery-mechanism).
+Furthermore, the node’s *PeerId* as defined in [Definition -def-num-ref-](chap-networking#defn-peer-id) is derived from its public key. *PeerId* is used to identify each node when they are discovered in the course of the discovery mechanism described in [Section 4.4](chap-networking#sect-discovery-mechanism).

 ###### Definition -def-num- PeerId {#defn-peer-id}